-When configuring maintenance windows using the older
+When configuring maintenance windows using the more generic

-When using the more granular flags, such as
+When using more granular flags, such as

-can specify the timezone as part of the value.
-If you omit the timezone, your
+can specify the time zone as part of the value.
+If you omit the time zone, your

-local timezone is used.
+local time zone is used.
 Times are always stored in UTC.

 When viewing maintenance windows

-When viewing information about your cluster, timestamps for maintenance windows may be shown in UTC or in your local timezone, depending on how you are viewing the information:
+When viewing information about your cluster, timestamps for maintenance windows may be shown in UTC or in your local time zone, depending on how you are viewing the information:

-- When using Google Cloud Console to view information about your cluster, times are always displayed in your local timezone.
+- When using Google Cloud Console to view information about your cluster, times are always displayed in your local time zone.

-- When using
+- When using the

-gcloudto view information about your cluster, times are always shown in UTC.
+gcloudtool to view information about your cluster, times are always shown in UTC.

-For known high-impact events, it's recommended that you match any internal change restrictions with a maintenance exclusion starting one week before the event, and lasting the duration of the event.
+For known high-impact events, we recommend that you match any internal change restrictions with a maintenance exclusion that starts one week before the event and lasts for the duration of the event.